12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 • Extreme crowding: During high seasons, the bay is packed with day-trippers.
 If you’re not comfortable navigating crowds, avoid until after 6 PM.

-Popular daytime destination, tranquil evenings
+Popular daytime destination, calmer evenings

 The crystal-clear waters of Krknjaši are perfect for swimming and snorkeling, offering a glimpse into the vibrant underwater world.
 During evenings, selection of bars and restaurants cater to visitors, providing refreshments and dining options with stunning views.
 Most mornings, local fishermen frequent the area, offering opportunities to purchase fresh catches directly from their boats.